-AvA focuses on current artists creating in the visual medium (filmmakers, video artists, animators, etc.) with emphasis on absurdism.
+AvA focuses on current artists creating in the visual medium (filmmakers, video artists, animators, etc.) with emphasis on absurdism (as defined below).

-Absurdist Video Art, absurdist film, purports to be one of the most relevant forms of cinema today, based on the current times, culturally, politically, sociologically; all reflecting a level of absolute absurdist mentality which needs to be mirrored back and culture jammed for documentary purpose, as well as purposes of maintaining a sense of humor and a modicum of sanity.
+Absurdist Video Art, absurdist cinema, purports to be one of the most relevant forms of film art today, based on the current times, culturally, politically, sociologically; all reflecting a level of absolute absurdist mentality which needs to be mirrored back and culture jammed for documentary purpose, as well as purposes of maintaining a sense of humor and a modicum of sanity.

-Contact Ferguson (at symbol) parismail (dot com) if you know of absurdist related work to be mentioned/featured here.
+Please use the contact form below if you know of absurdist related work and/or filmmakers to be mentioned/featured here.

 absurdism (əb-sûr’dĭz-əm, -zûr’-)